MaddyGuthridge/COMP3891/mips/coprocessor 0.md

 We mainly care about `ExcCode` in bits 2-6 (inclusive).
 This contains the code number for the exception type.

 ### `c0_status`
-Current status of the CPU.
+Current status of the [[CPU]].
 Has a bunch of flag bits to contain a bunch of information to control the processor.

 Here are some of them (but not all of them for the sake of space)
 | name  | bit | purpose                                            | values                |